 As I was growing up, I was slowly gaining consciousness through random encounters in my life.
 However, I was still largely a sleepwalker living out other people’s visions and goals, such as marketers and advertisers, the society, family, etc. I was lacking my own overarching vision in life.
 It was when I was transitioning between graduating from university and moving on to work life that I was jolted awake.

 When it comes to education in Singapore (or any other developed society for that matter), everything has already been conveniently segmented in chronological stages of primary, secondary, college/polytechnic and/or university.
 As students, all we had to do was ensure we can seamlessly progress one stage to the next.

 Graduation from university however, marks the end of the road.
-This is where the fork-roads appear.
+This is where the forks in the road appear.

 My imminent graduation forced me to think if this was what I want to do for the rest of my life.
 It made me think of the actual meaning my life is based on.
 When I looked at the bigger context of life, I found out that external, ego-based achievements do not matter at all in the long run – they are physical possessions which are impermanent.
 They are definitely valuable right now, they may be even more so 10 years later.
 But how about 100 years later?
 1,000 years later?
 When I looked ahead, it became obvious that this was not how I want the rest of my life to turn out.

-As I have detailed out in Two Important Things that Led to My Discovery of My Real Purpose (over 6,000 word article on the story behind the discovery of my purpose), I eventually found my real purpose – to help others achieve their fullest potential and live their best possible life.
+As I have detailed out in Two Important Things that Led Me to Discover My Real Purpose (over 6,000 word article on the story behind the discovery of my purpose), I eventually found my real purpose – to help others achieve their fullest potential and live their best possible life.
 It is my life vision to wake up all other sleepwalkers and unlock all the potential that is hiding inside of them.
-Fast forward to two years later in 2008 – This personal development blog is created as one of the mediums to achieve that vision.
+Fast forward to two years later in 2008 – This personal development blog is created as one of the mediums to achieve that vision. 🙂

 Sleepwalkers around us